 Myeloma can lead to other mild to serious health complications and side effects:

 One of the most troublesome complaints reported by myeloma patients is fatigue.
 Fatigue can be caused by many factors, including disease-related anemia, treatment and medication side effects, physical immobility, sleep disturbance, nutritional deficits, depression, stress and anxiety.
-Each individual's fatigue should be evaluated and management strategies implemented to alleviate or improve fatigue-causing or fatigue-related issues.
+Each individual’s fatigue should be evaluated to identify other possible causes that are unrelated to myeloma, and management strategies that can be implemented to alleviate fatigue-causing or fatigue-related issues.

 A helpful strategy to keep a consistent energy level while dealing with fatigue may be to pace daily activities and take planned rest periods throughout the day.
 Support, compassion and understanding of self and from loved ones are key elements in managing fatigue successfully.

 Your infection risk increases when myeloma prevents your white cells from making antibodies to fight infection and keep your immune system working properly.
 Add chemotherapy, which is toxic to both normal blood cells as well as myeloma cells, and normal cells are eliminated from the bone marrow.
 Follow your doctor's instructions for avoiding infections.
 He or she may sometimes prescribe antibiotics as a preventive measure.
 You may also receive regular gamma globulin preparations, but this is less common because of their serious health risks.